 - Finding it difficult to create complex passwords

-Because of this, a lot of us are notoriously bad at creating and using strong passwords; in fact, “123456”, “qwerty” and “password1” still consistently top lists of the most commonly used passwords.
-And unfortunately, the weaker the password, the easier it is to crack.
+Because of this, a lot of us are notoriously bad at creating and using strong passwords; in fact, “123456”, “123456789” and “password” still consistently top lists of the most used passwords in 2024.
+And unfortunately, the weaker the password, the easier it is to crack—in fact, these three examples can all be cracked in under one second.

-However, creating a strong password alone isn’t enough: just as important is the secure storage and sharing of your passwords.
+However, creating a strong password alone isn’t enough; just as important are the secure storage and sharing of your passwords, and creating a unique password for each account.
 The culture of sharing passwords freely via messaging apps or email, and without encryption, makes organizations highly susceptible to social engineering attacks.
+And if users use one password for multiple accounts, an attacker that breaches one account will quickly be able to gain access to them all.
+Despite this risk, according to a study from security.org, 18% of respondents reuse their passwords across multiple accounts.

 Brute Force Attacks

 As well as being used to target individual accounts, brute force is being increasingly used against Windows systems, as cybercriminals try to crack the username and password for a Remote Desktop Protocol (RDP) connection.
 RDP is a protocol that enables remote access to Windows machines.
-Once cracked, the hacker gains access to their target computer on that network.
-Between March and December 2020, the number of brute force RDP attacks reported was a staggering 3.3 billion.
-For context, that number within the same period the year before was 969 million.
+Once cracked, the hacker gains access to the target computer on that network.
+According to a 2024 report from Sophos, in 65% of cases some sort of remote access technology facilitated the intrusion; be that a VPN device or an exposed Remote Desktop Protocol (RDP) service.

 Social Engineering Attacks

-25% of all data breaches involve phishing, a type of social engineering attack.
-Social engineering involves the bad actor contacting their target personally (usually via email, phone or SMS), while posing as a trusted sender.
+Phishing is a type of social engineering attack that involves a bad actor contacting their target personally (usually via email, phone, or SMS), while posing as a trusted sender.
 In their message, they ask their victim for sensitive information, such as login credentials, or they encourage them to click on a malicious URL or attachment.

 Phishing URLs usually take the target to a credential harvesting site, where they’re encouraged to enter their login information under a pretext set up by the hacker.
 Clicking a phishing attachment usually installs a form of malware on the user’s machine.
 This is often a botnet or a trojan.
 While some of these trojans are used to distribute ransomware or malware, others are used to harvest users’ sensitive data, such as their financial information and login credentials.